opamus/map-places/README.md

 Step 2

 ```
-Download Xampp, open PhPMyAdmin and create a database "map_places" with a table "markers" in it.
+Download Xampp, run Apache and MySQL in Xampp. open PhPMyAdmin in localhost and create a database "map_places" with a table "markers" in it.
 Create necessary fields (ID, Name, Address, latitude, longitude, type and hours)
-Run Apache and MySQL in Xampp.
 ```

 Step 3